tomvalli/liftoff-assignments/P2-Project_Outline/README.md

 * Bing Maps API

 ### What I'll Have to Learn
-To complete this project we will need to learn how to collaborate and communicate effectively in order to hit our milestones.
-This will involve following Scrum best-practices and lots of discipline.
-We will also learn how to build a CRUD app from the ground up and integrate the Bing Maps API.
+To complete this project we will need to combine both soft and hard skills in order to build a CRUD app from the ground up.
+We will learn how to collaborate and communicate effectively in order to hit our milestones, which will involve SCRUM practices, solid communication, and lots of discipline.
+On the technical end, we will learn how to integrate the Bing Maps API to use in a search function.
+Lastly, we will practice reading and working with each other's code in order to combine several features into one smooth operation.

 ### Project Tracker
 [Hidden Gems on Trello](https://trello.com/b/WP5zQwdf/hidden-gem-travel-spots)